If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Oxalic acid fogging is the process of introducing oxalic acid into a beehive using a fogger.
 It involves preparing the oxalic acid, setting up your fogger and preparing the hive for fogger use.
 Fogging with oxalic acid can be a fast process for experienced beekeepers.
 You should have all the materials and equipment you need for fogging.
 Beekeepers should use a fogging checklist to make sure they are well prepared for the activity.
 You should also have protective equipment ready as inhaling oxalic acid in injurious to your health.

 Things to note:

 - There are two types of oxalic acid foggers based on the state of oxalic acid used.
-The standard type are the oxalic acid foggers that use an oxalic acid solution.
+The standard types are those that use an oxalic acid solution.